-When it comes to ML, executives and leaders must understand that the success of ML functionality is dependent on the data and underlying platform that you are leveraging.
+A: When it comes to ML, executives and leaders must understand that the success of ML functionality is dependent on the data and underlying platform that you are leveraging.
 Ensuring that you have an accessible, modern platform is one of the most important and fundamental elements.

-A: How would you explain ML to your grandmother?
+Q: How would you explain ML to your grandmother?

-ML informs your workforce and supporting tech (like your bots) by analyzing data, updating agents and recommending the next steps on a call.
+A: ML informs your workforce and supporting tech (like your bots) by analyzing data, updating agents and recommending the next steps on a call.
 If your ML technology is working well, it will translate into happier customers.

 Q: What is one takeaway that executives must remember when it comes to ML?

 A: ML, or AI for that matter, isn’t replacing humans; bots are enabling humans by taking care of smaller tasks, freeing up time to focus on the tough issues, and giving employees great intel and data to do their jobs better.
 Having a well trained, well-supported human workforce is still an integral component of a highly functioning customer service enterprise.
 Therefore, ML is not to be feared by anyone.
 Instead, it should be viewed as a tool to help your business work smarter and provide better service.